ovh/docs/pages/bare_metal_cloud/managed_bare_metal/configure_ip_on_vm/guide.en-ie.md

 You can also check the configuration with an `ifconfig`.

 If your virtual machine cannot find the network, try checking that the network adapter is configured on *VMNetwork* and not on *LocalPortGroup* or a VLAN.
-Also check that the adapter connection box is ticked.
+Also check that the adapter's connection box is ticked.

 #### Windows